 Some Things to Remember

 Be consistent.
-Never divert from your training method.
-Always remember to reward your dog with positive reinforcement every time he obeys you.
+Never divert from your training method in case you send mixed signals and your dog develops incompatible behaviors.
+Always remember to reward your dog with positive reinforcement (a pat, some dog treats, or his favorite toy) every time he obeys you.

 Be patient.
-As an old saying goes, “you cannot teach old dogs new tricks”.
-So, start training your dog not to jump while he is young and continue with the training until he learns of his “new trick”.
+As an old saying goes, “you cannot teach old dogs new tricks.”
+So, start training your dog not to jump while he is young.
+Puppies tend to learn quickly compared with older dogs.
+Continue your training techniques until he learns his “new trick.”